P79N6A/tool-config/README.md

-# Dev-Env-Settings
+# Tool Settings

-This repository stores my settings for various developing tools and environments.
+This repository stores my settings of various tools and software.

 List of included settings:
 - IntelliJ IDEA